I set forth to write a song for you

 Speak nothing wars and worlds of warriors and “rest” … in the same breath

-Slave masters and over lords spun such webs … and we
+Slave masters, emperors & over lords spun such webs …

 We tricked our souls with songs of salvation